MRASL/documentation/Equipment/Networking/WiFi.md

 The IT department is actually pretty strict about student not interfering with the wireless network at school.
 Here are the guidelines they sent us:

 * We can have a router on the 5Ghz band if we're on channel 165.
+This is only possible if you set the channel bandwidth to 20 Mhz.
 * We can **not** have a router on the 2.4Ghz band.

 There exists an unprotected network with the SSID `Robots` at school made for robots and any kind of device needing to connect to the network without proper authentification.
 It works by MAC address whitelisting so you need to ask the IT department to add your MAC address to the list.